hschellman/computing-basics/setup.md

 ~~~
 {: .output}

-you only have to do the web thing once/month.
+you should only have to do the web thing once/month.

 #### 2. Tell the system where your token is